Stryker LFIT Anatomic CoCr V40TM Femoral Head

 The natural femoral head is the highest part of the thighbone (the femur), or the “ball” part of the ball-and-socket joint that is the hip joint.
 The femoral head is the ball that fits inside the socket of the pelvis bone and allows the hip to rotate back and forth.

 In a hip replacement system, the acetabular cup replaces the socket, and the man-made femoral head replaces the natural femoral head, fitting inside the cup to allow rotation.
 The head is attached to the stem, which is driven into the femoral bone (thigh bone).

 The Stryker LFIT Anatomic CoCr Femoral Heads are used with a number of hip implant femoral stems, including the following:

 - Stryker Accolade 2

-Stryker advertised the LFIT Anatomic CoCr Femoral Heads as being designed to minimize the risk of recurring dislocation, while maximizing a patient’s hip movement and stability.
+Stryker advertised the LFIT Anatomic CoCr Femoral Heads as being designed to minimize the risk of recurring dislocation while maximizing a patient’s hip movement and stability.
 They also stated that the technology reduced frictional forces, limiting wear and tear of the component.
-Subsequent reports, however, seemed to suggest that the technology has actually increase the risk of metal wear and tear, tissue damage, immobility, and hip implant failure.
+Subsequent reports, however, seemed to suggest that this technology has actually increased the risk of metal wear and tear, tissue damage, immobility, and hip implant failure.

 Stryker LFIT V40 Femoral Head Increases Risks of Injuries